johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-Duo.md

    Under **Discover Connectors**, locate the **Cisco Duo Device Trust Connector** and select **Set up**.

 3. **Select a Policy**
-   In the **Choose policy** field, select a policy appropriate for your connector configuration.
+   In the **Choose policy** field, select a policy appropriate for your Connector configuration.

 4. **Enter URL Patterns**
    In the **URL patterns to allow, one per line** field, input “https://duosecurity.com“.